What you see: White, stringy blobs on the yolk when you crack open an egg.

 Those white strings on your egg yolk are perfectly edible.
 Here’s the story.

 First things first.
-Is there any chance—any chance at all—that that white goopy strings in the egg is, um, something a rooster left behind*?
+Is there any chance—any chance at all—that that white goopy strings in this egg are, um, something a rooster left behind*?
 Or, erm an embryo?
 Or, maybe an umbilical cord?

 Good news: No to all of the above.
 Such things range from impossible to extremely unlikely as the standard eggs we buy at the store are not fertilized.
 So, what’s up with those weird white strings draped over the yolk?

 Those strings are called the chalazae.
 Their job is to keep the yolk suspended in the clear part of the egg, which is called the albumen.
 When the yolk is formed inside the chicken’s body, the yolk spins inside the albumen; during this process twists of protein fibers, the chalazae, form on the top and bottom of the egg.
 Think of them like little harnesses that cinch the yolk to keep it from moving around too much.
 (Check out The Virtual Chicken, an excellent video produced by Auburn University, for a grand tour of egg making inside the chicken.)

 You might even count seeing the chalazea as a good thing.
 The more visible it is, the fresher your egg is.

 And now, loyal readers, it’s time for an egg-stra credit question.
 What are those dark spots on the yolk pictured below?
 Check out this EatOrToss post for the answer.